25prabhu10/notes/docs/Languages/CSS/Sass.md

 ---
 title: Sass
-description: Sass is a preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets.
+description: Sass is a preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets
 ---

 # Sass